MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 ---
-title: Restore deleted records with code(preview)
+title: Restore deleted records with code (preview)
-description: Learn how to configure tables to enable a recycle bin so that you can restore records deleted within a specified time period. ms.date: 04/30/2024
+description: Learn how to configure tables to enable a recycle bin so that you can restore records deleted within a specified time period. ms.date: 05/10/2024
 author: adkuppa
 ms.author: adkuppa
 ms.reviewer: jdaly